Trump administration wants to end race-based trainings for federal employees, official claims

 It's unclear when the administration's efforts to end these trainings started, but as Rufo noted, many of these events, as well as other controversial changes, took place during Trump's tenure in the White House.
 More recently, NASA came under fire for announcing it would no longer use the terms "Eskimo Nebula" and "Siamese Twins Galaxy" as part of ongoing efforts to stamp out "systemic discrimination and inequality."

-And in July, the federally-owned National Museum for African American History and Culture (NMAAHC) faced a wave of backlash for publishing a graphic that linked things like the nuclear family and "decision-making" to whiteness.
+And in July, the federally-created National Museum for African American History and Culture (NMAAHC) faced a wave of backlash for publishing a graphic that linked things like the nuclear family and "decision-making" to whiteness.
 The museum later removed the graphic.

 Some of those same concepts came up during the "White Men's Caucus" reportedly held for Sandia's white male executives in 2019.